scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 Python was chosen
 due to the mature set of embedding API and extending tools and the large number of third party libraries.

-The python interpreter was added by embedding instead of extending Python itself.
+The Python interpreter was added by embedding instead of extending Python itself.
 Ths choice was made due to the large number of existing input files that could not be easily ported to a new syntax.
 The Simplified Wrapper and  Interface Generator (SWIG) [SWIG11]_ interface generator is used to wrap the Hydra C++ classes and C functions.

 Users can send commands to the Python interpreter using two separate
 methods: a custom interactive interpreter based on the CPython interpreter;
 ; and a file-based Python code block interpreter.
 The Hydra code base is based on the message passing interface (MPI) library.
 This MPI library allows for efficient communication of data between processors in a simulation.
-The embedded interactive and file based methods need to have access to the Python input source on all of the processors.
+The embedded interactive and file based methods must have access to the Python input source on all of the processors.
 The MPI library is used to broadcast a line read from stdin or a file on the root processor to all of the other processors in the simulation.
 The simplest method to provide an interactive parallel Python interpreter would be to override the ``PyOS_ReadlineFunctionPointer`` in the Python code base.
-This function cannot be overridden for non-interactive processes due to a tty check.
+This function cannot be overridden for non-interactive processes due to a check for an interactive tty.
 An alternative interactive Python interpreter was developed to handle the parallel stdin access and Python code execution.
 For parallel file access the code reads the entire file in as a string and broadcasts it to all of the other processors.
 The string is then sent through the embedded Python interpreter function ``PyRun_SimpleString``.